-Register now for the March 23-24, 2023 Anger Management Institute Specialist Training Webinar.
+$475.00 plus shipping.
+Register now for the November 3-4,2023 Anger Management Institute Specialist Training Webinar.
 Or Take our online course training and supervision instead!

 This two-day webinar is approved by the National Anger Management Association (NAMA) for Anger Management Specialist I or II credential!
 (NAMA membership/certification application and fee submitted by attendees directly to NAMA after workshops).
 Includes Training Manual, What’s Good About Anger?
 Dealing with Rage (2021) book, hand-outs, presentation, schedule, and assessments.
-Download the Registration Flyer for March, 2023 or pay online above!
+Download the November, 2023 Registration Flyer!
+Or pay online above!

 The Anger Management Institute programs are evidence-based.
 Focus on: Evidence-Based Treatment Planning for Anger Control Problems through-out workshop.